-The Snapshot shows gain/loss for the 16 employment groups, plus unemployment rates based on age, gender, ethnicity, and education levels.
+This four-page Employment Snapshot shows gains and losses for the 16 US employment groups, plus unemployment rates based on occupation, age, gender, ethnicity, education levels, and much more

-Gallup reports that American consumers will spend, on average, $862 for gifts this holiday season.
-That’s $110 more than they spent last year.
+GALLUP REPORTS that American consumers will spend, on average, $885 for gifts this holiday season.
+That’s close to the $906 they spent last year, in 2017.
 But, what if you’re one of the 10 million people living on unemployment benefits, part-time jobs, or the generosity of relatives?
+Here are some ideas—

 Finding a good job is hard.
 Lots of people have been job hunting for months.
 They’ve filled out hundreds of job applications—but nothing happens—not even a phone call.
 What’s worse, they know employers are hiring.
 They hear that their friends are landing new jobs quickly—but they’re left out.
 What’s going on?